xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 VTable & Vpointer
 ---
 In the heap, at the top of an object's memory, a virtual pointer points to the code stack of a class.
-Every class has a vtable. **The vtable maps the child's overrided function to its own implementation, instead of its derived class's virtual function.** However, if a class does not provide customized implementation, the vtable still maps this function to its derived class's virtual function.
+Every class has a vtable. **The vtable maps the child's overrided function to its own implementation, instead of its derived class's virtual function.** However, if a child class does not provide customized implementation, the vtable still maps this function to its derived class's virtual function.
+See:

 ![Imgur](https://i.imgur.com/VdeRgz2.png)